Chain of Reasoning Introduction

 Bezout’s Identity

-I will only show the proof: If (a,b) = 1, then $ax + by = 1$ has integer solutions.
-I implore you to think about the other direction, as it’s quite simple.
-Hint: Have (a,b) = d and show that d has to be 1 given that $ax + by = 1$ is true.
-The other proof is given below, which we will look at step by step again.
+I’ll only show the proof for: if gcd(a, b) = 1, then ax + by = 1 has integer solutions.
+I’d encourage you to work out the other direction yourself — it’s quite short.
+Hint: let gcd(a, b) = d and show that d must equal 1 given that ax + by = 1 holds.

 (1) Let S = {$n \in Z | n > 0, n = ax + by | x,y \in Z$}.
 This means n is in the natural numbers.
 We claim that S is non empty.
 We know this because $a^2 + b^2$ is in the set which we know is positive.